 Dr. Davis also serves as the German language Program Coordinator at Truman, and as the faculty advisor for the German honor society Delta Phi Alpha.
 He is also primary Fulbright Program Advisor for the university, and serves as co-editor of Communications of the International Brecht Society.

 Dr. Davis is active as a scholar and translator from German to English, with a focus on 20th and 21st century German-language literature, theater and film.
-His publications on Thomas Bernhard and Christoph Schlingensief have appeared in international scholarly venues in English and German.
-His fields of scholarly interest include theater, performance, and film studies, ecocriticism, psychoanalysis, and biopolitical theory.
+His publications on Thomas Bernhard, Christoph Schlingensief, Bertolt Brecht and George Tabori have appeared in international scholarly venues in English and German.
+His fields of scholarly interest include theater, performance, and film studies, ecocriticism and psychoanalysis.